Does banning smartphones in schools improve children’s development?

 Schools should make decisions about whether to ‘ban’ smartphones based on their pupils and local demographics.
 For some children, access to smartphones in school without any boundaries could distract them from learning, and in some situations, place them at risk of harm, such as online bullying.

-However, a complete ban is likely to be unrealistic to achieve and may be very difficult for schools to enforce on a practical level.
-A complete ban could also put children at risk of harm and may affect learning; for example, if a child is a young carer, having access to smartphones to stay in touch with their family may be the only reason they feel able to attend school.
-Also, if children are using smartphones at school despite a ban and something goes wrong (such being sent an unkind message from a friend) they feel unable to report this to the school for fear of being punished.
+However, a complete ban is likely unrealistic to achieve and potentially difficult for schools to enforce on a practical level.
+A complete ban could also put children at risk of harm and may affect learning.
+For example, if a child is a young carer, having access to smartphones to stay in touch with their family may be the only reason they feel able to attend school.